elm-tooling/intellij-elm/docs/features/live-error-checking.md

 This feature is enabled by default.

-The syntax error checker cannot be disabled, but you can turn off the type checker and and unresolved reference checker.
+The syntax error checker cannot be disabled, but you can turn off the type checker and unresolved reference checker.
 Disable them by going to **IntelliJ Settings -> Editor -> Inspections -> Elm** and un-checking each inspection that you want to disable.

 ## Demo